zachlasiuk/arm-software-developers-ads/content/learning-paths/microcontroller/avh_cicd2/_next-steps.md

 # ================================================================================

 next_step_guidance: >
-   You have successfully set up a basic CI/CD workflow based around Arm Virtual Hardware.
-Further automation is possible.
+   Congratulations you have now set up a complete CI/CD workflow.
+For another examples using a different flavor of Arm Virtual Hardware, see:
 # 1-3 sentence recommendation outlining how the reader can generally keep learning about these topics, and a specific explanation of why the next step is being recommended.

-recommended_path: "/learning-paths/microcontroller/avh_cicd2/"
+recommended_path: "/learning-paths/microcontroller/avh_matter"
 # Link to the next learning path being recommended(For example this could be /learning-paths/cloud/mongodb).